 What’s The Trustee Going Ask, You Ask?

-Questions Asked At The Meeting of Creditors
+Questions Asked at The Meeting of Creditors

 About 30 days after you file your bankruptcy, you’ll have to attend the 341 Meeting of Creditors.
 Information about this meeting can be found throughout this website, and at the following link: 314 Meeting Information.
 The trustee will have the opportunity to ask you several questions, and your creditors are also invited to question you should they wish (though they rarely show up at all).
-The following questions are some of the more common questions, and you should review these prior to the meeting, ensuring that you’ll be able to competently answer the questions asked at your meeting of creditors.
+The following questions are some of the more common questions, and you should review these before the meeting, ensuring that you’ll be able to competently answer the questions asked at your meeting of creditors.

 While it is almost certain that that Trustee will not ask all of the following, it is equally certain that you should expect several of them.
 Please review these questions, and if you cannot answer any, you have a bit of work to do.

-First, you’ll be asked for ID and proof of your social security number.
+First, you’ll be asked for your ID and proof of your social security number.
 Generally, this is your driver’s license and social security card.
 Other forms of ID and proof will work, and you should consult with your attorney if you do not have these.

-Question that Follow
+Questions that Follow

-- Have you ever filed bankruptcy before?
+- Have you ever filed for bankruptcy before?

 - Have you listed all of your creditors?